BT22105087/rise11ASSIGNMEN/README.md

 A vertical menu with links like Dashboard, MyCases, and Activities.
 I used an array to store the sidebar links for better performance.
 CenterArea:

-This section shows dynamic content, like the Timeline and Claimbox, which tracks the progress of current claims.
+This section shows dynamic content, like the Progressbar and Claimbox, which tracks the progress of current claims.

 Progressbar:
 This ensures clear status for users.A step tracker displays progress, with each position according to completion status.